AnimatedLEDStrip/AnimatedLEDStrip/README.md

 for more information.

 ## Uses Java 9
-Because we use the dokka plugin to generate our documentation, we must use Java <=9
+Because we use the dokka plugin to generate our documentation, we must build using Java <=9
 > https://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase9-3934878.html

 ## Maven Coordinates/Dependency